model-checking/kani-verifier-blog/_posts/function-contracts.md

 fn gcd(mut max: u64, mut min: u64) -> u64 { ... }
 ```

 You may wonder at this point what this is actually useful for.
 It turns out that for a verifier the *abstraction* of the function as described by the conditions in our `ensures` clause, is much easier to reason about than running through the many recursive calls in the actual implementation of `gcd`.
-You may also notice that the abstraction only approximate `gcd`. `max % result == 0` and `min % result == 0` describe *a* common divisor of `max` and `min` but not necessarily the *greatest*.
+You may also notice that the abstraction only approximates `gcd`. `max % result == 0` and `min % result == 0` describe *a* common divisor of `max` and `min` but not necessarily the *greatest*.
 However in this case this is acceptable to us when it comes to verifying the callers of `gcd`.
 Later we will add an additional check to ensures we generate the largest divisor.

 Our goal will be to eventually use the efficient abstraction everywhere where `gcd` is called but first we must ensure that `gcd` respects these conditions.
 We need to *verify the contract*.